gumaerc-testorg/21l.488-spring-2007/content/pages/readings.md

 learning_resource_types:
 - Readings
 ocw_type: CourseSection
+parent_uid: null
 title: Readings
 uid: 1243cb6c-78b7-1669-ae77-8c0402cc0a9f
 ---

 This section contains a list of the texts read in this class.
-For a more detailed breakdown of which texts are read for which sessions, please consult the [calendar]({{< baseurl >}}/pages/calendar).
+For a more detailed breakdown of which texts are read for which sessions, please consult the {{< resource_link 02d8fea0-753e-e224-afbb-7f7e4ded1e81 "calendar" >}}.

 Required Texts
 --------------